 | Retinol | Animal foods | Highly absorbable |

-| Beta-carotene | Plant foods | Converted as needed |
+| Beta-carotene | Plant foods | Converted by the body as needed |

 Common American food sources